Not all couples are the same:

 hysterical, and the husband obsessional.

-2.)
-This is the most commonly seen type of
+2. This is the most commonly seen of marital disturbance

 3.)
 The wife experiences severe anxiety, depression,